GerHobbelt/owemdjee/README.md

 - **BibTeX and similar library metadata formats' support**

     - **bibtex-robust-decoder** [📁](./bibtex-robust-decoder) [🌐](https://github.com/GerHobbelt/bibtex-robust-decoder)
+    - **bibtool** [📁](./bibtool) [🌐](https://github.com/GerHobbelt/bibtool) -- a tool for manipulating BibTeX data bases.
+BibTeX provides a mean to integrate citations into LaTeX documents.
+BibTool allows the manipulation of BibTeX files which goes beyond the possibilities -- and intentions -- of BibTeX.
     - **bibutils** [📁](./bibutils) [🌐](https://github.com/GerHobbelt/bibutils) -- the `bibutils` set interconverts between various bibliography formats using a common MODS-format XML intermediate.
 For example, one can convert RIS-format files to Bibtex by doing two transformations: RIS->MODS->Bibtex.
 By using a common intermediate for N formats, only 2N programs are required and not N²-N.